Today we’re making Puerto Rican Salted Coconut Flan; a twist on my mom’s popular custard like dessert with a homemade caramel base.

 Eventually your sugar will start to brown and bubble and liquify.
 This is what you want!

-Once your sugar is 100% melted, it’s time to pour it into your baking vessel.
+Once the sugar is 100% melted, pour it into your baking vessel.
 It’s important to swirl the baking dish around to make sure the caramel is coating the bottom and all sides of the dish.

 I chose to use individual sized baking dishes this time.
 My mom usually uses a round glass pyrex.
 Use whatever you like that’s oven safe and have on hand.